 Since our inception, we have incurred significant operating losses.
 We have not yet commercialized any of our AXA Candidates, and we do not expect to generate revenue from any AXA Candidates for several years, if at all.
 To date, we have funded our operations with proceeds from the sales of redeemable convertible preferred stock and borrowings under our loan and security agreement.
-Through March 31, 2019, we had received gross proceeds of \$197.8 million from sales of our redeemable convertible preferred stock and \$26.0 million from borrowings under a loan and security agreement.
-As of March 31, 2019, we had cash and cash equivalents of \$66.8 million.
+In May 2019, we completed an IPO of 3,571,428 shares of its common stock for aggregate gross proceeds of \$71.4 million.
+The Company received \$64.5 million in net proceeds after deducting underwriting discounts and commissions and other estimated offering expenses payable by the Company.
+Through June 30, 2019, we had previously received gross proceeds of \$197.8 million from sales of our redeemable convertible preferred stock, \$26.0 million from borrowings under a loan and security agreement and.
+As of June 30, 2019, we had cash and cash equivalents of \$117.9 million.